oracle-livelabs/adb/peoplesoft-zdm/7zdm-resp-eval/zdm-resp-eval.md

 ### Prerequisites

-* zdm user access on the on-premise PeopleSoft system
+* zdm user access on the on-premises PeopleSoft system

 ## Task 1: ZDM Prepare the response File